cearls/timberland/README.md

 To create a new block, create a directory in `theme/blocks`.
 Add your `index.twig` and optional css and js files and it's ready to be used with the WordPress block editor.
 Add editable fields by creating a new ACF field group and setting the location rule to your new block.
 You can now use these fields with your block in the block editor.

-### Accessing Data
+### Accessing Fields

-You access your block's data in the index.twig file by using the `fields` variable.
+You access your block's fields in the index.twig file by using the `fields` variable.
 The example below shows how to display a block's field.
 We'll use "heading" as the example ACF field name, but it could be whatever name you give your field.

 `{{ fields.heading }}`